 Many of the challenges that have inspired this push for restoration projects around Utah Lake stem from environmental challenges the ecosystem has faced in the past.
 Some of the larger challenges include wastewater disposal which discharges in excess new nutrients and contributes to toxic algal blooms, industrial waste disposal that leeches harmful trace metals which impact soil health, invasive species such as the wetland reed Phragmites and the bottom-feeding fish Carp, and pervasive misinformation about the lake itself.
 These challenges are outlined in both the restoration proposal, as well as the expert letter and other linked sources.

-The proposal sparking this bill in the state legislature came from a private company called Lake Restoration Solutions.
-It was initially proposed in January of 2018 with a plan that entails dredging the lake bed and using the materials to create 20,000 acres of islands for recreation and “lakefront living for hundreds of thousands of Utahns,” according to their Utah Lake Restoration Project plan.
+A proposal included in many conversations about this bill involves a company called Lake Restoration Solutions.
+It released a proposal in January of 2018 with a plan that entails dredging the lake bed and using the materials to create 20,000 acres of islands for recreation and “lakefront living for hundreds of thousands of Utahns,” according to their Utah Lake Restoration Project plan.

 The proposal includes plans that will likely be in development for 25 years.
-While this is quite an ambitious real estate development feat, LRS claims that it is “a comprehensive plan for restoring Utah Lake and the surrounding ecosystem,” citing plans to remove several invasive species and provide water storage with a deeper lake bed.
+In addition to being an ambitious real estate development feat, LRS claims that it is “a comprehensive plan for restoring Utah Lake and the surrounding ecosystem,” citing plans to remove several invasive species and provide water storage with a deeper lake bed.

 The problems that experts see with this proposal are both numerous and multi-faceted.
 Dr. Ben Abbott, an aquatic ecologist at Brigham Young University, is among the community experts advocating in defense of this unique ecosystem.

 “After interacting with [LRS] for years, I have major doubts about their intentions and methods,” wrote Abbott in a recent blog post titled “Seven problems with the Utah Lake islands proposal.”
 While there are literally hundreds of ecological, financial, and legal problems with their proposal, I’ve summarized seven of my main concerns.”
-Those concerns include false presumptions about the lake, habitat destruction, economic and legal feasibility, questionable foreign funding sources, and an acute lack of scientific expertise on the consulting team, which he describes as “one of the strangest and most troubling aspects of this proposal.”
+Those concerns include questionable presumptions about the lake, habitat destruction, economic and legal feasibility, unknown funding sources, and a lack of scientific expertise on the consulting team, which he describes as “one of the strangest and most troubling aspects of this proposal.”